lambdaclass/aleo_internals_book/src/snarkVM/dpc/ledger.md

     transactions: HashMap<u32, Transactions<N>>,
 }
 ```
-Most methods in `blocks.rs` are getters/setters that delegate the responsibility to either the `ledger_tree`, `previous_hashes`, `headers`, or `transactions`.
+Most functions in `blocks.rs` are getters/setters that delegate the responsibility to either the `ledger_tree`, `previous_hashes`, `headers`, or `transactions`.

-One of the 'heavy' functions is the `add_next` method, which adds a block as the latest in the canonical chain and is used by the `Ledger`.
+One of the 'heavy' functions is `add_next`, which adds a block as the latest in the canonical chain and is used by the `Ledger`.
 It runs some verifications by ensuring:
 - The given block is valid
 - The given block has the correct block height